 As many of you are aware, we take in many Cavaliers with behavioural problems.
 Some are very severe and can be human or dog-aggressive.
 Others have issues with resource guarding, which has spiralled in their previous homes.

-Our fosterers have support from us 24/7 but it is also beneficial for them to learn the basics and how to respond to dogs with different behavioural problems.
-We are a rescue so it is a given that we will see many dogs that need some training before they are able to be put up for adoption.
-For this reason we work with a behaviourist to ensure our foster team are all using the same techniques and are well supported.
+Our fosterers have support from us 24/7, but it is also beneficial for them to learn the basics and how to respond to dogs with different behavioural problems.
+We are a rescue, so it is a given that we will see many dogs that need some training before they are able to be put up for adoption.
+For this reason, we work with a behaviourist to ensure our foster team is all using the same techniques and are well supported.

-The training is ongoing of course and we will never stop learning.
-The key is spotting warning signs (that can be subtle) before any problem escalates and use learned techniques at the appropriate time.
-It is us humans that are being trained as well as the dogs and some issues take longer than others to be resolved or well managed.
+The training is ongoing of course, and we will never stop learning.
+The key is spotting warning signs (that can be subtle) before any problem escalates and using learned techniques at the appropriate time.
+We, humans, are being trained as well as the dogs, and some issues take longer than others to be resolved or well-managed.

 The most common issues we all face are as follows-

 Resource guarding is probably the most common behavioural issue that we see.
 It is actually fairly common in Spaniels.
 Responding to resource guarding in the wrong way can have dire consequences for the dog and owner.